danielcristho/tech-docs/docs/social.md

 # About me

 Hey, glad to see you!
-I am Daniel, my passionate is network programming and this is my technical documentations.
+I am Daniel, my passionate is network and programming and this is my technical documentations.

 ## Social media